 Cookies on this website

 Our cycle holidays let you explore self-guided from hotel to hotel while your luggage is transported.
 With no group, you can cycle at your own pace, guided by our acclaimed route notes.
-We provide high-quality bikes, and a wide range of holidays to suit all levels of ‘amateur’ cyclist.
+We provide high-quality bikes – with the choice of a ‘regular’ or an electric bike on almost all holidays – and offer a wide range of holidays to suit all levels of ‘amateur’ cyclist.

 Suitable for almost anyone (opt for an electric bike if you think you’ll need some help), Inntravel’s self-guided cycling holidays aren’t about racking up the miles.
 In keeping with our Slow holiday philosophy, they’re about the scenery, the wildlife, local culture – cycling is an ideal means to experience all this.
-There’s no rush, so relax, knowing that we’ve covered every detail: meticulously researched routes described in easy-to-read notes, luggage transfers, and reservations at charming, hand-picked accommodation serving delicious regional cuisine.
+There’s no timetable but your own, so relax, knowing that we’ve covered every detail: meticulously researched routes described in easy-to-read notes, luggage transfers, and reservations at charming, hand-picked accommodation serving delicious regional cuisine.

 How Inntravel cycling holidays work